Tag Archive for "Artwork Articles"

 Plus of course, the long-term YES fans (Roger Dean did many of the band’s covers and designed their stage sets) have their say here and they are rather more unhappy about their favourite artist being ripped off.

-There is also a mention on Roger Dean’s own site here.
+There was also a mention on Roger Dean’s own site but it appears to have disappeared.

 The Artists UK Roger Dean section is here.